-With studies showing that approximately 30% of employees would feel scared to tell an employer about a medical condition, for fear of discrimination or losing their job, it is particularly important that employers follow the law.
+Studies show that approximately 30% of employees would feel scared to tell an employer about a medical condition, for fear of discrimination or losing their job.
+And so, it is particularly important that employers follow the law.
 It’s also vital that any medical information is stored securely in a locked filing cabinet or in trustworthy HR software, where it cannot be accessed by anyone other than those that need to know the details.

 Employers also have a right to ask for medical certificates and proof of any condition, including fit notes if necessary, which should also be kept in a secure place.